bolouie/Google-Play-Android-App-Analysis/README.md

 A comparison of thousands of android apps in the Google Play Store that offers insight into the following:

-1. How competitive different apps categories (e.g., Games, Lifestyle, Weather, Personalisation).
+1. Competitive differences between app categories (e.g., Games, Lifestyle, Weather, Personalisation).
 2. Which app category offers compelling opportunities based on its popularity.
 3. Download trends for paid apps vs free apps.
 4. Average prices for paid apps.